metamorph-inc/openmeta-mms/docs/pet/pet_analysis_blocks.rst

 These allow the user to add custom MATLAB scripts into a PET.
 There are a few restrictions in the current implementation:

--  Only one function can be defined in the file.
 -  Only scalar (double) type values are allowed as inputs and outputs.
--  The function name and the script filename must match.
+-  There can be more than one function declared in the script, but the wrapper will only use the function with the same name and the script filename.
+These names must match exactly.

 Adding Matlab Wrappers to a PET
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~